jamf/ReEnroller/README.md

 Thanks @fauxserve for coming up with the idea and initial bash version.

 ## History
+- 20-06-05: Added ability to use unsigned mobileconfig profiles (app no longer crashes).
+Jamf Pro URL and user are now saved between launches.
+Added ability to enroll using an unsecure (http) URL, provided the server is configured to allow this.

 - 20-03-20: Fixed issue where the sites button would not populate.

 - 20-02-14: Additional logging, including the version of the app.
 UI updates to include removal of xml tags in alerts.
 Modified process of downloading the jamf binary from the destination server.